-Spicy Korean braised tofu (dubu jorim) placed in an oval platter.
+Spicy Korean braised tofu (dubu jorim) served in an oval platter.

 Korean braised tofu slices on top of a bowl of rice.